Our forests are speaking. Are you listening?

 Three analog microphones capture the full acoustic scene simultaneously.
 Direction detection, triangulation, and up to 192kHz for ultrasonic recording — in hardware built for years of unattended field operation.

-Hark device mounted in bush
+Hark device mounted in remote forest

 02